Paul Kane (poet): Career

+In 2017, Kane collaborated with the Australian poet John Kinsella on a co-authored book, Renga: 100 Poems, published in Australia by GloriaSMH Press.
+It was described by reviewer David McCooey as “a powerful work of eco-poetics.”

+After the death of his wife, Tina, in 2015 from complications of ALS, Kane wrote a series of poems, A Passing Bell: Ghazals for Tina, which was published in Australia in 2018 by White Crane Press and by George Braziller in New York in 2019.
+It was selected as one of the best books of 2018 by novelist Alex Miller in The Age newspaper.

+In 2022, Kane brought out a collection of “verse essays” entitled Earth, Air, Water, Fire (Warwick Publications), which became the basis for an art show at the Bendigo Art Gallery (Australia) in 2023-2024, in collaboration with John Wolseley and Brodie Ellis.
+An audio version, with soundscapes by composer/musician Katie O’Looney, was released as a 2-CD set in 2023.

 As a scholar of American literature, Kane writes primarily on the work of the Transcendentalists, particularly Ralph Waldo Emerson, but he also focuses on contemporary poetry and criticism.
 His interest in environmental literature can be seen in his Rothko Chapel talk, published as "Inner Landscapes as Sacred Landscapes" in The Kenyon Review (2003).

 Kane's involvement with Australian literature has grown steadily over the years.
-A founding member of the American Association of Australasian Literary Studies in 1986, and President from 1991-96, he has been Poetry Editor of its journal Antipodes since its inception.
+A founding member of the American Association of Australasian Literary Studies in 1986, and President from 1991-96, he was Poetry Editor of its journal Antipodes from 1987 to 2022.
 In 1995 he attended the inaugural Mildura Writers Festival in Australia and subsequently became Artistic Director.
 In 2012, as General Editor, he initiated The Braziller Series of Australian Poets to introduce contemporary Australian poets to American readers.
 Nobel laureate J. M. Coetzee, writing in The New York Review of Books, called Kane's Australian Poetry "the best study we have of poetry in Australia."
 In 2013, Kane received an honorary degree from La Trobe University for his contribution to Australia's cultural life.

 Kane is included in a volume of interviews of writers and intellectuals by Cassandra Atherton, In So Many Words (2013), which also features Noam Chomsky, Howard Zinn, Camille Paglia and Harold Bloom.